 Odd parity is similar to even parity, but the parity bit is used to make the total number of ones in the data word + parity bit and odd number.

 This simply states the order of bits on the bus, just like reading from left to right or right to left.

 This is an important setting.
-Usually, TTL/CMOS level serial is active low, meaning that the bus idles high. binary zeros are transmitted by pulling the line low, and binary ones are transmitted by pulling the line high.
-This is pretty common.
+Usually, TTL/CMOS level serial is active low, meaning that the bus idles high.
+Binary zeros are transmitted by pulling the line low, and binary ones are transmitted by pulling the line high.
+That is pretty common.

 However, in some cases, such as recording RS-232 serial directly, the states are reversed.
 In RS-232, the line is idle low, and zeros are transmitted by pulling the line high.
 When recording RS-232 level signals directly, or in any other case where the channel is inverted, use this option.

-In either mode, the normal serial word (usually 8 bits) is proceeded with an extra bit to distinguish address from data. in MP mode, the extra bit is set to indicate data and clear to indicate address.
+In either mode, the normal serial word (usually 8 bits) is proceeded with an extra bit to distinguish address from data.
+In MP mode, the extra bit is set to indicate data and clear to indicate an address.
 The bit state is the inverse for MDB mode.

 Better way: Find a byte where the last bit before the stop condition is a 0.
-Measure the distance from the falling edge of the start bit to the rising edge of the stop bit using a timing marker pair, and the divide by 9 (8 data bits + 1 start bit, the stop bit is not included)
+Measure the distance from the falling edge of the start bit to the rising edge of the stop bit using a timing marker pair, and then divide by 9 (8 data bits + 1 start bit; the stop bit is not included).

 The measurement feature also lets you find the narrowest pulse width over a range.

 How do I decode more than one channel of serial at once, such as RX and TX signals?
-To do this, please add two instances of the Async Serial analyzer.
-More information on using multiple analyzers can be found here: Is it possible to record and decode more than one protocol or bus at a time?
+To do this, add two instances of the Async Serial analyzer.
+More information on using multiple analyzers can be found below.

 The data bus is idling low and the Async signal is inverted, causing the data to be decoded improperly.
 In this case, make sure the Async Serial analyzer settings are set to Inverted.